-March 17th is the biggest date on the religious and cultural calendar for the Irish.
 Whether they are on the Emerald Isle or further away, the Irish come together to celebrate St Patrick’s Day, the feast day of the patron saint of Ireland.
-Discover some fun and interesting facts about St Patrick’s Day and learn everything you need to know about the biggest day on the Irish calendar.
+Learn everything you need to know about the biggest day on the Irish calendar through these facts about Paddy’s Day.

 - Facts about St Patrick’s Day